Adam-Diehl/Agent-Based-Macro/README.md

 # Agent-Based-Macro
 Agent Based Macroeconomic model development.
 Programmed in Mathematica.

+Heterogeneous agent based models (ABMs) afford the development of robust microfoundations through the direct simulation of interactions between economic actors.
+The aim of this agent based model is to describe non-friction based shocks (i.e. shocks arising from changes in demand or changes in actor psychology) in the macrodynamics of an otherwise healthy economy.

 ## Version History
 ### Version 1.1.2.1
 - The price of capital responds to demand (captured as the ratio of capital to labor - i.e. if labor subsitutes for capital than demand has fallen).